scipion-chem/docs/docs/plugins/blast/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to use this plugin, you need to install first :ref:`pwchem-index`.

 B) Installation steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. include:: ../../templates/plugins/installation/installation-steps.rst
 .. include:: ../../templates/plugins/installation/only-devel.rst

-|

 ==========================================
 Protocols
 ==========================================

-- :ref:`blast-NCBI_download`: Predicts the pockets of an atomic structure based on its concavities (using alpha-speheres) and its electrostatics.
+- :ref:`blast-NCBI-download`: Predicts the pockets of an atomic structure based on its concavities (using alpha-speheres) and its electrostatics.
-- :ref:`blast-create_database`: Predicts the pockets of an atomic structure based on its concavities (using alpha-speheres) and its electrostatics.
+- :ref:`blast-create-database`: Predicts the pockets of an atomic structure based on its concavities (using alpha-speheres) and its electrostatics.
-- :ref:`blast-blast_search`: Predicts the pockets of an atomic structure based on its concavities (using alpha-speheres) and its electrostatics.
+- :ref:`blast-blast-search`: Predicts the pockets of an atomic structure based on its concavities (using alpha-speheres) and its electrostatics.